HomeOnMars/projektoOmnijo/rakontoj/Cx1_LaPerditaPrincino.md

 Ø-3⚝ | 3 weeks before Serena's Coronation, the old Capital, the Old King's residence, kitchen.

-“Let’s cut to the chase; you are wondering why I even exist- when you never had unprotected sex with my mother.”
+“Let’s cut to the chase; you are wondering why I even exist — when you never had unprotected sex with my mother.”
 Serena declares, as her sharp gray eyes locks fearlessly onto with his.